amitkcode/Hello-World/README.md

 # Hello-World
 My Repository
-Hi, Amit here, I like to code in java.
-I am developing an android app.
+Hi, Amit here, I like to code in Kotlin.